PayMaster-AWL/documentation-api/v4/PAYMENT_INFO.md

 * en

 ## Phone
+Phone is not a required field.

-Supported format: 79999999999
+Supported format: 79999999999.

-If you send the phone 79662002724, then your phone will look like +79662002724
+If you send the phone 79662002724, then your phone will look like +79662002724.

-If you enter a phone number starting with +, then your phone field will be invalidated
+If you enter a phone number starting with +, then your phone field will be invalidated.